zeek/zeekctl/doc/main.rst

     as well by setting LogDir_ to a non-NFS directory.
 (Only the manager's logs will be kept permanently, the logs of workers/proxies are discarded upon rotation.)

-*When I'm using the stand-alone mode, do I still need to have ``ssh`` and ``rsync`` installed and configured?*
-    No. In stand-alone mode all operations are performed directly on the local file system.

 *What do I need to do when something in the Bro distribution changes?*
     After pulling from the main Bro git repository, just re-run ``make